Flexible Spending Accounts (FSAs)

 As with so many things in life, timing is everything.
 You can enroll in an FSA only as a new employee, during the annual Open Enrollment period, or if you experience a qualified life event.
 Your participation—and some of the money you contribute—lasts only for the calendar year.

-When you enroll in the Health Care or Limited Purpose FSA, you’ll go to the Alight platform to select how much you want to contribute for the calendar year.
+When you enroll in the Health Care or Limited Purpose FSA, you’ll go to the bswift platform to select how much you want to contribute for the calendar year.
 You can set aside up to $3,200 for 2024.
 Your contributions are deducted from your paycheck before taxes are withheld.

 You’ll receive a debit card that you can use to pay for your health care expenses.
 For a full list of eligible expenses, take a look at IRS Publication 502, Medical and Dental Expenses.
 And keep your receipts!
 You could be asked to prove your expenses were health care-related.